PLDT Inc. research snapshot

 LevelValueWhy it matters

-Moving averages50-day and 200-day likely above current priceGiven the -15% YTD return and proximity to the 52-week low, both the 50-day and 200-day moving averages are likely well above the current price, confirming the bearish medium-term trend.
+Moving averages50-day and 200-day likely above current priceGiven the stock sits about 20% below the February high and roughly 9% lower year to date, both the 50-day and 200-day moving averages are likely near or above the current price, confirming the medium-term downtrend.

-VolumeAverage ~169,000 shares/dayYahoo Finance reported average volume near 168,622 shares per day.
+VolumeAverage ~184,000 ADR shares/dayYahoo Finance reported average volume near 184,000 shares per day.
 Low absolute volume means larger trades can move the ADR price meaningfully.

-InvalidationClose below $17.05A decisive close below the $17.05 52-week low would invalidate the bounce thesis and suggest downside toward the $15-$16 multi-year support zone.
+InvalidationClose below $17.05A decisive close below the $17.05 52-week low would invalidate the recovery thesis and point toward the $15 to $16 multi-year support zone.

 PHI AI trading strategy